bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/machine_learning.md

 its own internal representation.

-The adaptive target shifts.
+The adaptive target shifts from manually designed features toward learned structures.

 ---

-# 3. Representation as a First-Class Adaptive Object
+# 3. Representation as an Adaptive Object

 A central ML transition is: